 If you or someone you know is experiencing any of these symptoms, please reach out!

-Richards older brothers Corey and Warren are 6 and 11 years older than him respectively and treated him like any other old brothers did; they bullied the crap out of him, but in a loving way!
-It wasn’t until when Richards parents separated he was subsequently and forcibly by his Mother (under false pretences) then divided from his older brothers; despite not liking where he was, he was however with his younger brother Christopher, born boxing-day 1989, so being happy with that he now felt it was his duty to protect his younger brother from whatever life was about to throw their way…
+Richards’s older brothers Corey and Warren are 6 and 11 years older than him respectively and treated him like any other old brothers did; they bullied the crap out of him, but in a loving way!
+It wasn’t until when Richards’s parents separated he was subsequently and forcibly by his Mother (under false pretenses) then divided from his older brothers; despite not liking where he was, he was however with his younger brother Christopher, born boxing-day 1989, so being happy with that he now felt it was his duty to protect his younger brother from whatever life was about to throw their way…

 What came their way you ask…?

-Richard was now thrust into the older brother position, for what was in his mind, the foreseeable future, and if that wasn’t hard enough to deal with or wrap his head around he then quickly learned he was now dealing with and/or responsible for an alcoholic, promiscuous, and an overall irresponsible Mother as a young 9/10 year old kid.
+Richard was now thrust into the older brother position, for what was in his mind, the foreseeable future, and if that wasn’t hard enough to deal with or wrap his head around he then quickly learned he was now dealing with and/or responsible for an alcoholic, promiscuous, and an overall irresponsible Mother as a young 9/10-year-old kid.

-Young adult hood wasn’t that nice either…
+Young adulthood wasn’t that nice either…

-While attending Galt Collegiate Institute Richard met his high-school sweetheart in 2000 and married in 2006 with their first born coming 1 year and 1 day later; Feb 11, 2007.
-After a short break in 2008, Richard and “wife” reconciled their differences and it wasn’t until 2016 when Richard caught his spouse in a relationship with another man that he left the matrimonial home under duress #mentoo.
+While attending Galt Collegiate Institute Richard met his high-school sweetheart in 2000 and married in 2006 with their firstborn coming 1 year and 1 day later; Feb 11, 2007.
+After a short break in 2008, Richard and his “wife” reconciled their differences and it wasn’t until 2016 when Richard caught his spouse in a relationship with another man that he left the matrimonial home under duress #mentoo.
 Despite the length of time together Richard acknowledges the fact that (in hindsight of course) it was an equally toxic relationship and probably should have never gone on as long as it did; however, he has the best gift ever, three beautiful children.
-He has only improved as a Father as a result of all of this and of course due to his recently failed marriage and remains optimistic for the future of father’s rights in Canada.
-He continues to be a constant for his children all while struggling himself with PTSD, BPD, being on O.D.S.P., and along with various other mental health related concerns because failure to him is simply not an option…
+He has only improved as a Father as a result of all of this and of course due to his recently failed marriage and remains optimistic for the future of his father’s rights in Canada.
+He continues to be a constant for his children all while struggling himself with PTSD, BPD, being on O.D.S.P., and various other mental health-related concerns because failure to him is simply not an option…